Transfer New Student Checklist

 You did it—you’re #ButlerBound!
 After receiving your admission decision, these should be your next steps in the enrollment process.

 Your online decision letter is available on your student status page.
-Completing this step will give you access to other important status page activities like replying to your offer of admission—which must be done before you pay your enrollment deposit.
+Viewing the online decision letter will give you access to other important status page activities, like replying to your offer of admission—which must be done before you pay your enrollment deposit—and registering for admitted student visits.

 We encourage all families to complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 The federal formula takes several factors into account and many families mistakenly self-select themselves out of the financial aid process, missing the opportunity to explore all aid programs available, including Butler University aid.
 Use school code: 001788.

-More information about completing the FAFSA is available on this website.
+More information about completing the FAFSA is available here.

 Students can access the Student Financial Planning tool from My.Butler under Academic Tools.
-Please be sure to review all Pending items in red on the HOME page, and check out any red numbered notification badges in the navigation header.
-Check back regularly to be sure that you don’t have anything pending, and watch for your financial aid notification to become available to view sometime after February 1.
+Please be sure to review all Pending items in red on the Home page, and review any red numbered notification badges in the navigation header.
+Check back regularly to be sure that you don’t have anything pending, and watch for your financial aid offer to become available.

 Students can grant their parents access to Student Financial Planning, too!
 Additional instructions on how to navigate your Student Financial Planning tool or grant your parent or guardian access are available here.

 To officially reserve your place at Butler University, submit your $500 enrollment deposit online.
-If your plans change and you decide not to attend Butler University, ths deposit is refundable with written request submitted prior to August 1 (fall transfers) or prior to January 1 (spring transfers).
+If your plans change and you decide not to attend Butler University, this deposit is refundable with written request submitted prior to August 1 for fall transfer students.
 To avoid bank processing delays, we recommend paying with a credit card instead of a debit card or check.

 To pay your deposit: